TnTech-ECE/CapstoneStarterRepo/Reports/Final Poster Specifications.md

 4. The most relevant or interesting analysis results from the signoffs
 5. The most relevant experimental results regarding your solutions success (in an appropriate format ie. graph, table, or figure) - do not include every detail
 6. Pictures of the system are good to include
-7. Cad models are good to include
+7. CAD models are good to include
 8. Budgets are good to include
 9. Team pictures are good to include
+10. Make sure to put the Semester and Year on the poster (e.g. Spring 2025).

 Each team has the opportunity to put their own identity into the poster and it will hang in the hall for a year.
 So, be sure to represent yourselves well.
 Remember to look at past posters for ideas about what to include and how to style the poster.